swisscatplus/catplus-docs/docs/converters.md

 The Cat+ converter is at this repository [catplus-converters](https://github.com/sdsc-ordes/catplus-converters).

 ## Architecture
+The repository contains 3 crates under `src`:
+* catplus-common: primitives and mappings for the swisscatplus data model.
+* converter: command line interface for the converter.
+* validation: command line helper for SHACL validation of RDF graphs.
 ### Common lib Crate

 The common lib is where all the mapping happens, from the raw JSON objects to the RDF terms.